ucla-data-archive/library-python/_episodes/02-index-slice-subset.md

 Slicing using the `[]` operator selects a set of rows and/or columns from a DataFrame.
 To slice out a set of rows, you use the following syntax:
 `data[start:stop]`.
-When slicing in pandas the start bound is included in the output.
-The stop bound is one step BEYOND the row you want to select.
+When slicing in pandas the start number is included in the output.
+For the stop number choose the number one step **BEYOND** the row you want to select.
 So if you want to select rows 0, 1 and 2 your code would look like this:

 ~~~